marioy47/blog-site/posts/wordpress-plugin-tdd-with-docker-phpunit/index.md

 - **Share the local directory** with the container with the path `/var/www/html/wp-content/plugins/wordpress-tdd-plugin`
 - Run in port `8080`

-Finally, lets start **install** WordPress by starting this environment a visiting `http://localhost:8080` to get the WordPress install wizard
+Finally, let's **install** WordPress by starting this environment a visiting `http://localhost:8080` to get the WordPress install wizard

 ```bash
 docker-compose up